Ricci Flow and Nonlinear Reaction--Diffusion Systems in Biology, Chemistry, and Physics: Dissipative evolution under the Ricci flow

 This is a crucial point for the \emph{tumor suppression} by the body: the immune system needs to keep the elliptic geometry of the MTS, evolving by ( \ref{multiPh}) -- by all possible means.\footnote{ As a tumor decay control tool, a monoclonal antibody therapy is usually proposed.
 Monoclonal antibodies (mAb) are mono-specific antibodies that are identical because they are produced by one type of immune cell that are all clones of a single parent cell.
 Given (almost) any substance, it is possible to create monoclonal antibodies that specifically bind to that substance; they can then serve to detect or purify that substance.
 The invention of monoclonal antibodies is generally accredited to Georges K\"{o}hler, C\'{e} sar Milstein, and Niels Kaj Jerne in 1975 \cite{Kohler}, who shared the Nobel Prize in Physiology or Medicine in 1984 for the discovery.
 The key idea was to use a line of myeloma cells that had lost their ability to secrete antibodies, come up with a technique to fuse these cells with healthy antibody producing B--cells, and be able to select for the successfully fused cells.} In the healthy organism this normally happens, because the initial MTS started as a spherical shape with $R>0$.
 The immune system just needs to keep the MTS in the spherical/elliptic shape and prevent any hyperbolic distortions of $R<0$.
 Thus, it will naturally have an exponential decay and vanish.

-Since the $n-$volume is not constant and sometimes we would like to prevent the solution from shrinking to an $n-$point on $M$ (elliptic case) or expanding to an infinity (hyperbolic case), we can also consider the \textit{ normalized Ricci flow} on $M$ (see Figure \ref{Ricci} as well as ref. \cite {CaoChow}):
+Since the $n-$volume is not constant and sometimes we would like to prevent the solution from shrinking to an $n-$point on $M$ (elliptic case) or expanding to an infinity (hyperbolic case), we can also consider the \textit{ normalized Ricci flow} on $M$ (see \cite{CaoChow}):

 is the average scalar curvature on $M$.
 We then have the $n-$\emph{volume conservation law:}

 To study the \emph{long--time existence} of the normalized Ricci flow (\ref {NRF}) on an arbitrary $n-$manifold $M$, it is important to know what kind of curvature conditions are preserved under the equation.
 In general, the Ricci flow $g(t) $ on $M$, as defined by the fundamental relation (\ref{RF} ), tends to preserve some kind of positivity of curvatures.
 For example, positive scalar curvature $R$ (i.e., elliptic geometry) is preserved both on $M$ and on its boundary $\partial M$ in any dimension.
 This follows from applying the maximum principle to the evolution equation (\ref{DTR}) for scalar curvature $R$ both on $M$ and on $\partial M$.
 Similarly, positive Ricci curvature is preserved under the Ricci flow on a 3--manifold $M$.
 This is a special feature of dimension 3 and is related to the fact that the Riemann curvature tensor may be recovered algebraically from the Ricci tensor and the metric on 3--manifolds \cite{CaoChow}.